CCI-MOC/xdmod-cntr/XdmodAID.md

 This would also work with how I deploy xdmod on OpenShift using build configurations to test before actual deployment.
-Furthermore, it could be used to test the production system insitu.
+Furthermore, it could be used to test the production system in situ.

 As I was having difficulty with getting this to work I simplifed it a great deal, just to have the tests run inside a container.
 In the process, found that